coderholic/pyradio/docs/headless.md

 - we can get info about the server running.

-The "headless server lock file" is saved as *~/.config/pyeadio/data/server-headles.txt* and will contain the IP address and port the servers is listening to.
+The "headless server lock file" is saved as *~/.config/pyeadio/data/server-headles.txt* (or *~/.local/share/pyradio* if **xdg_compliant** is set to True), and will contain the IP address and port the servers is listening to.
 This is especially useful in case a user script needs to get this info (instead of parsing the output of the command **pyradio --addr**).

 ## Installation